oktadev/okta-blog/_source/_posts/2021-12-02-k8s-security-best-practices.md

 ## 5. Restrict kubelet, API, and SSH access

 [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is the primary "node agent" running on each node, and by default, a kubelet's HTTP endpoints are not secured.
-This could be an issue and hence [should be restricted](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/).
+This could allow unintended access and hence [should be restricted](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/).

 When someone has access to a Kubernetes cluster, they can access the k8s API server and SSH into the cluster nodes themselves.
 To limit node access, cluster access should be limited as much as possible.
 Disable SSH access for non-admin users.
 Secure the API server using OIDC and RBAC, as we saw earlier, so that only authenticated users with sufficient roles can access the API.